Increase Your Awareness and Understanding of Errors in Radiology

 Editor’s Note: The authors of this article received a certificate of merit at ECR 2017 in Vienna for their research.

 Around 250,000 people die each year in the US because of medical errors, according to a study by researchers at John Hopkins University School of Medicine.
 This number is bigger than those who die from car accidents, breast cancers, or work accidents.
 In fact, medical error constitutes the third leading cause of death in the United States.

-Radiologist Leo Henry Garland (1903 – 1966) was the pioneer in the study of radiologic error.
+Radiologist Leo Henry Garland (1903 – 1966) was the pioneer in the study of radiology error.
 The prevalence of radiologists’ errors does not appear to have changed since it was first estimated in 1960.
 Today, it remains around 10 to 15 percent .
 Although some diagnoses are missed because of the limitations of the imaging modality, most of them are attributable to image interpretation.

-What constitutes an error?
+What constitutes an error in radiology?

 The definition of what constitutes an error in radiologic interpretation is subject to debate.

 Some radiological investigations say that the use of the term “error” is often unsuitable.
 They state that it is more appropriate to use the word “discrepancies” between a report and a retrospective review of a study.
 Because of the subjectivity of image interpretation, the definition of error depends on an expert opinion.
 In that order, an observer makes an error if he or she fails to reach the same conclusion that would be reached by a group of experts; and errors can only arise in the cases where the correct interpretation is not in dispute.

 Rad errors range from range of 2 to 20 percent